-Meet neurosurgeon Dr. Stephen Strange.
-He is as egocentric as any politician, yet as clever at his job as any detective.
-The well-acclaimed British actor Benedict Cumberbatch (The Imitation Game, Sherlock) takes the stage in the Marvel Cinematic Universe to depict one of the cleverest caped crusaders within the franchise.
-He is certainly a delight as always, but it’s the unusual approach to Doctor Strange that may either paralyze you with amazement or scare you away.
+Meet neurosurgeon Dr. Stephen Strange, he’s as egocentric as any politician, yet as clever at his job as any detective.
+The well-acclaimed British actor Benedict Cumberbatch (The Imitation Game, Sherlock) takes the stage in the Marvel Cinematic Universe to depict perhaps the cleverest of Stan Lee’s caped crusaders.
+He delights you to watch as always, but the unusual approach to Doctor Strange may either paralyze you with amazement or scare you away.

-His life at this point is pretty normal: go to work, save a life, have a fight with his nagging coworker/girlfriend played by Academy Award nominee Rachel McAdams (Midnight in Paris, Spotlight), cherry pick the patients he wishes to save, and gloat about the spectacular perfection that is his life.
-That is, until an uncalled for car crash leaves his hands paralyzed with severe nerve damage.
+His life seems comfortably straight forward: go to work, save a life, argue with his nagging coworker/girlfriend played by Academy Award nominee Rachel McAdams (Midnight in Paris, Spotlight), cherry pick the patients he wishes to save, and gloat about his spectacular perfection—until an uncalled-for car crash leaves his hands paralyzed under severe nerve damage.

-…Which leads him to Nepal, where an Ancient One is said to be there with knowledge of spiritual healing.
-It’s not in his comfort zone but hey?
-What has he got to lose?
+…Which leads him to Nepal, where an Ancient One is said to live there with knowledge of spiritual healing.

-So he goes under spiritual training by a cult, receiving far more than he bargained for.
-Next thing he knows, he is dawned with the abilities to remove his spirit from his material body, create portals in midair, and fly with the powers of a levitating cape, and all in an effort to save the world from an outer demon.
+So he goes under spiritual reconciliation by a cult, undergoing far more than he bargained for.
+Next thing he knows, he acquires the abilities to remove his spirit from his material body, create portals in midair, and fly with the powers of a live cape, all in an effort to save the world.

-Although I do give director Scott Derrickson (The Exorcism of Emily Rose) credit for telling the story as if it were a real Buddhist or Hindu legend, while at the same time a part of our own modern culture.
-He does this best through the most obvious yet brilliantly executed way of combining the two: colorful trips through the spiritual universe that wows you off guard, especially when viewed behind 3-D glasses.
-While not in the infinite realms of the nonmaterialistic universe, Dr. Strange and his comrades fight against the assassins of time and space through showcases of city environments spinning and losing form within itself, as if you’re watching Inception though a kaleidoscope.
+Although I do give director Scott Derrickson (The Exorcism of Emily Rose) credit for telling the story as if it were a real Buddhist legend.
+He does it best through the most brilliant way: colorful trips through the spiritual universe that wows you off guard, especially when viewed behind 3-D glasses.
+While away from the infinite nonmaterialistic universe, Dr. Strange and his comrades fight against the assassins of time and space through city environments losing form within itself, like Inception through a kaleidoscope.

-Older traditions of Hindu training are also exploited here in the same fashion done by The Matrix: Dr. Strange is thrown to the top of Mt.
+Older traditions of Hindu training are also exploited in the same fashion done by The Matrix: Dr. Strange gets thrown to Mt.
 Everest to test how quickly he can form a portal back to base.
-It would generate shrieks of joy from all anime fans, but it later turns out to be a missed chance of character development, which leads into this film’s biggest problem…
+This moment might generate joyful shrieks from anime fans, except it misses its crucial chance at character development.

-With something as controversial and delicate as occult practices driving the Marvel Cinematic Universe, I doubt there could be a reasonable way to do something like this under Marvel’s wing perfectly.
-I do appreciate the risks that they have been taking to be different with each of their films (just compare and contrast Guardians of the Galaxy with Captain America: Civil War for a minute).
-But frankly, some risks are not worth taking.
-It was worth it to create the mind-bending kaleidoscopic fight sequences, but when Marvel’s name is attached, I do not believe that it would help with their branding.
+With something as delicate as occult practices thrown into the Marvel Cinematic Universe, I doubt there could be a reasonable way to faithfully depict Buddhism under Marvel’s wing.
+I appreciate the attempted risks to give each feature its own unique atmosphere (just compare Guardians of the Galaxy and Captain America: Civil War).
+It was worth it to create the mind-bending kaleidoscopic fight sequences, but with Marvel’s name attached, I refuse to believe it would benefit the branding.

 If there is a specific movie you’d like to see graded, or if you are interested in guest blogging for my site, please email me at Trevor@TrevorsViewOnHollywood.com for your recommendations.